 The Ontario Traffic Manual’s Book 7 (Temporary Conditions) has been developed to provide basic uniform requirements for traffic control in work zones during roadway or utility construction and maintenance operations on or adjacent to public highways including ramps and municipal roads and streets, (as well as other public ways to which road traffic has access).

-*These Book 7 Training sessions are approved for 0.7 CEUs from the Ontario Ministry of Environment
+*These Book 7 Training sessions are approved for 0.6 CEUs from the Ontario Ministry of Environment, Conservation and Parks.

 Training in Book 7 is intended for employees working for the following agencies and organizations: